 Loan-to-valuation ratio restrictions

 Temporary limits on high loan-to-value ratio (LVR) residential mortgage lending have been in place since October 2013.
-The restrictions have been revised over time with the most recent changes taking effect on 1 January 2018.
+The restrictions have been revised over time.

 This class of loan is for borrowing secured against owner occupied property.
-Low-deposit (high-LVR) loans are defined as those loans that are more than 80% of the property’s value (20% deposit).
+The current policy classifies owner occupier loans as high-LVR if they are more than 80% of the property’s value, and restricts high-LVR lending to no more than 20% of a bank’s total new owner-occupier lending.

 There are some exemptions relating to borrowing to build a new home, for non-routine repair work (e.g. fixing leaky homes) on existing properties, bridging finance, refinancing of existing loans, shifting loans from one property to another (provided the total value of the loan does not increase) and loans made under the Housing New Zealand Mortgage insurance scheme (including Welcome Home Loans).
-In addition, borrowers with owner occupied and investment property collateral can use the combined collateral exemption to obtain finance up to 65% of the value of the investment properties and 80% on their owner occupied property.
+The construction exemption covers any loan for a residential property purchase under the government’s Kiwibuild programme.
+In addition, borrowers with owner occupied and investment property collateral can use the combined collateral exemption to obtain finance up to 70% of the value of the investment properties and 80% on their owner occupied property.

 Please note: LVR restrictions apply to new high-LVR loans, and not retrospectively to existing loans.
 Existing borrowers are only affected if they want to take out a ‘top up’ loan.
 Banks will still apply their own lending criteria to individual borrowers and may choose to not provide finance in certain circumstances or to provide it only at lower LVRs.